Add To Favorites

 Students organize their group research into written reports or an electronic presentation.
 Included in the research should be an explanation of the selected planet's cycles and patterns.

-If so desired, students plot the planets using crayons and colored pencils in a large diagram.
+If so desired, students plot the planets using Crayola Crayons and Erasable Colored Pencils in a large diagram.
 This can assist by creating a visual to accompany students reports.

 Research the stories behind the constellations in the night sky and then connect the stars to see them for yourself!